HigherOrderCO/HVM/README.md

 (Main n) = (Sum (Gen n))
 ```

-The program above creates a perfect binary tree with `2^n` elements, and then
+The program above creates a perfect binary tree with `2^n` elements and adds
-adds them up.
+them up.
 Since it is recursive, HVM will parallelize it automatically.

 #### 3. Run and compile